dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

 Without a GitHub App, Dockstore does not know when you have modified a GitHub repository.

-For example, take the case when you first add a tool or workflow to Dockstore from GitHub.
+For example, take the case when you first add a workflow to Dockstore from GitHub.
 Dockstore indexes the repository -- it reads the the relevant repository content, branches, and releases from GitHub.
 When you subsequently make changes to your GitHub repo, such as push new commits, create new branches